etwest/MIPS-Memory-Manager/README.md

 and while it should save memory consumption for most programs this does come at the cost of additional executed instructions.

 ## Source Files
-* `MemManagementList.asm` provides the key functionality for managing free/allocated/uinitialized memory
+* `MemManagementList.asm` provides the key functionality for managing free/allocated/uinitialized memory.
 * `MemManager.asm` the source file which should be included when using the memory manager.
-Implements `alloc` and `free` To use the memory manager the `.asm` files must be copied to the directory that contains your `MARS.jar` file.
+Implements `alloc` and `free`.
+To use the memory manager the `.asm` files must be copied to the directory that contains your `MARS.jar` file.

 ## alloc
-Function to allocate new memory either using syscall 9 (to initialize memory on the heap) or by returning memory that was marked free
+Function to allocate new memory either using syscall 9 (to initialize memory on the heap) or by returning memory that was marked free.

 ## free
-Function which takes in the address of allocated memory and marks it as free (ready to be used again by a call to alloc)
+Function which takes in the address of allocated memory and marks it as free (ready to be used again by a call to alloc).

 # Example
 The provided example sorts an array using recursive MergeSort.
 Additionally, code to plot the memory impact is provided.